-So far, I’ve been talking about damage in terms of money, but the cost to wildlife can be devastating too.
+Not only can damage be costly in terms of money, but the cost to wildlife can be devastating too.
 In one incident, back in 2014, ammonia-contaminated water leaked into a surface water drain and from there, into a brook where thousands of fish were killed.
 The polluter – because that’s what we’re talking about, pollution – was fined £160k plus costs.

 Despite the fines – and there is a possibility of jail terms – bodies such as the Environment Agency aren’t the enemy.
 They’re a great resource when there’s an issue that needs resolving and their expertise can help minimise any damage.
 But the thing to remember is that attitude is critical.
 A business that has failed to take its responsibilities seriously will face the most serious and damaging consequences.

 So how long is that piece of string?
 Well, a small incident could cost a few thousand pounds to deal with.
 A large one or a repeated one could cost millions and cripple a business.
 It’s vital to understand the risks, to minimise them and have plans and resources in place to deal with any spillage.

 If you need any help understand where the risks are and what you need as a business please contact our team on 01606 352679, we would be happy to help